PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "You?" said the man with a laugh bereft of hope, "You don't even have a sword."

 The man's pitiful wails chased him through the streets as Relan went in search of a sword.

+# back to present time #

+Of course, a sword was hard to find.
+Relan tried to obtain a sword for two days before he worked up the nerve to go talk to Boltac.
+He had gone to the market, looking for work as a laborer.
+He had begged for change from rich passerbys.
+But nothing had worked.
+Sabriella's brother, a poor wretch named Stavo, who lived in a shack built against the outside of the Southron wall, wailed and cried everytime he saw Relan.
+He told him his sad tale of woe, claiming that it was all his fault, but would not *do* anything about it.
+He lacked the courage, he said.
+He lacked the strength, he said.
+All he had was love for his sister and hatred for himself.

+He was worthless, except for the information that Relan had managed to extract from him.
+The men who had taken Sabriella worked for a man named Davidos, a thug who controlled the gambling in Robrecht.
+They had taken her to hold to the South, a pile of dark stone on the River Swift known as the Tower of Forgetting.
+There they would keep her for a week.
+Then the rapes would start.
+Then, a week after that, they were likely to cut fingers off.
+Relan did not ask how this creature Stavo, could describe such tortures in detail without breaking down into tears.

+Relan, of course, vowed that he would rescue his lady (with all faithfullness and heroism), but the how of it had been impossible until he had saved the Merchant Boltac.
+Now that he was armed, free and left to his own devices, the question became, what should he do?
+Robrect needed to be avenged, and the threat of these Orc's and that evil flying wizard needed to be dealt with.
+Clearly, that was a selfless hero's first duty, wasn't it?

+But on the other hand, he had unfinished business.
+His lady had been kidnapped and wanted rescuing.
+He could think of

+Relan shook off the powerless feeling that came with the memories of being unable to rescue Sabriella.
+That wouldn't happen now, by the Gods.
+Now, things were different.
+Now he had a sword.
+Now he had boots and everything else  he could need.
+He had even killed an Orc.
+If clothes didn't make him a hero, didn't that have to?
+It counted for something, that was for sure.
+Something good.

 Of course, anyone with half a brain could have seen this, but in his state, Relan didn't think of this.